morijx/Raspi_cardiac_wave/Multiprocessing/README.md

 ## Use

 To use the code just start the Main_GUI.py.
 Keep in mind that the pyVHR-CPU package has to be installed correctly since it is needed in the process.
+Also make sure to raplace the 'path' with an actual folder where vidoes are stored!